Aardwolf-Lunk/Mapper-Ninja/README.md

-mhold                   --->  displays hold item mporlist                --->  lists all portal mapper database entrys mpordel #*              --->  deletes portal entry * where * is the portal index (#) mlporbag                --->  looks (examines) your portals bag to show which portals you have
+mhold                   --->  displays hold item mporlist                --->  lists all portal mapper database entrys mpordel #*              --->  deletes portal entry * where * is the portal index (#) mlporbag                --->  looks (examines) your portals bag to show which portals you have mpr *                   --->  sets your recall portal (good idea to have a mapper portal 'recall' at recall) replace * with the mapper portal index (#) mbp *                   --->  sets your bounceportal (normally garbage can or academy portal) for when the mapper or ww's S&D wants to xrt through recall in a no-recall room with a portal, replace * with the mapper portal index (#) mbr *                   --->  sets your bouncerecall (for when the mapper or ww's S&D wants to xrt through recall in a no-portal room using a portal) YOU CAN ONLY USE YOUR RECALL PORTAL THAT YOU CREATED WITH mpr * ... replace the * with the portal index (#)

 *NOTE 1* : the # is necessary to indicate which portal to delete (the index of the database entry) so for example i wanted to delete portal at index 42 I would use : mpordel #42
 *NOTE 2* : check the portals list after removeing each portal for multiple removals (when 1 is deleted all the ones after go down a digit)